CeamanCollins/PFDA/assignments/README.md

 As always your code should be well laid out.

 If you are having difficulties, know I will be doing more on Pie charts later in this module.

+### Assignment 5:

+This assignment is broken into 3 parts

+Upload the notebook assignment05-population.ipynb to you assignments repository.

+#### Part 1 70%
+Write a jupyter notebook that analyses the differences between the sexes by age in Ireland.

+Weighted mean age (by sex)
+The difference between the sexes by age
+This part does not need to look at the regions.

+ie You can take the notebook I used in the lectures and substitute the sexes for the regions.

+#### Part 2 20%
+In the same notebook, make a variable that stores an age (say 35).

+Write that code that would group the people within 5 years of that age together, into one age group

+Calculate the population difference between the sexes in that age group.

+#### Part 3 10%
+In the same notebook.

+Write the code that would work out which region in Ireland has the biggest population difference between the sexes in that age group